 - Their passport should be valid for at least 3 months from the date of entry in Australia

 - They must be outside Australia when applying for a visa and before receiving it

-Travelers must ensure they (or family members) don’t have any debts to the Australian Government
+- Portuguese visitors must ensure they (or family members) do not have any debts to the Australian Government

-- Travelers must have enough money to support themselves while in Australia and to leave the country at the end of their stay
+- Travellers must have enough money to support themselves while in Australia and to leave the country at the end of their stay

 - Character requirements must be fulfilled, meaning not having any substantial criminal record